fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figcaption>
 </figure>
 And we now only involve a single cache line.
 Which to remind you, is quite a bit smaller than the more standard 64 byte cache line.
-Now that we have that in place, let's take a look at some of the ways we can run through an array of values.

-Now that we have learned a bit about cache lines, we are equipped to talk actually talk about access patterns.
+Now that we have learned a bit about cache lines, we are equipped to actually talk about access patterns.
 I have made some Rust code for you which is located at ```m1_memory_hierarchies/code/access_patterns/``` or [online](https://github.com/absorensen/the-guide/tree/main/m1_memory_hierarchies/code/access_patterns).